 In this article

-- Make sure you are licensed to use the Pipe17 Amazon MCF connector.
+- You should already be signed up to a Pipe17 plan or trial so that you can add a new sales channel to your account.
 If you're not certain, reach out to our sales team to ensure you are ready to begin setup.

-- Log in to the correct Amazon Seller Central account in advance, especially if you have access to multiple accounts.
+- It is helpful to log in to the correct Amazon Seller Central account in advance of beginning the Pipe17 setup, especially if you have access to multiple accounts.

 - Have the marketplace IDs of the locations you want in Pipe17.
 By default only the Amazon US location is created, other marketplace IDs can be found in Amazon's documentation here.